Lecrapouille/OpenGLCppWrapper/README.md

 ### What else in this API ?

-Not shown in this tutorial but in future this API will manage FrameBuffer and different textures type such as 1D, 3D, Depth.
+Not shown in this tutorial but this API can manage cubic, 3D and 1D textures.
+Soon this API will manage FrameBuffer.

 This API also includes features which are not directly in relation with wrapping OpenGL routines.
 It allows: